spinach, olive oil and

 2 tablespoons olive oil

-7-8 cups bread making flour (I use Champion high grade - it gives such a good result for breads) + extra for dusting bench
+7-8 cups bread-making flour (I use Champion high grade - it gives such a good result for bread) + extra for dusting bench

 Olive oil for cooking

 Put the 2 cups of lukewarm water, sugar and yeast in an extra-large bowl.
 Whisk to combine and set in a warm spot until it gets foamy on top, around 15 minutes.
 If it’s a cold day I set the bowl under the heat pump or put in the oven on a low temperature with the door ajar.
 While you wait for the yeast to develop, put the spinach and the ½ cup water in a food processor and blitz until smooth.
 Alternatively, chop very finely by hand and mix in a bowl with the water.